 What if your home inventory adds up to greater value than your coverage limits?

 This is a great discovery to make before filing a claim.
 While most people arbitrarily choose their coverage limits based on what will get them the cheapest premium, those who conduct a home inventory are in a position to accurately protect themselves.
-Setting your limits to reflect the value of what you own ensures that you won’t be replacing diamonds with rhinestones.
+Use your inventory to right-size your personal property (Coverage C) limit and confirm whether your policy pays replacement cost or actual cash value.
+Remember that “inflation guard” can raise overall limits over time, but fixed special sublimits (like jewelry) typically do not rise automatically—so schedule high-value items or add a valuables endorsement as needed (NAIC, III).
 Which leads us to…

 What items do most homeowners insurance policies not fully cover?

-Most basic homeowners policies cover just $1,000-$2,000 in jewelry — an insufficient sum for many.
+Most base homeowners policies cap theft coverage for jewelry at around $1,500 total — an insufficient sum for many — unless you add a rider/schedule or separate valuables policy (III, Allstate).
 Jewelry is delicate enough to be easily destroyed and small enough to be easily stolen.
-If you have your grandmother’s antique diamonds, a watch from your wedding day, or just a sizable trove of your own sparkles, it’s worth upping your coverage in case the worst should happen.
+If you have your grandmother’s antique diamonds, a watch from your wedding day, or just a sizable trove of your own sparkles, consider scheduling important pieces; premiums commonly run about 1–2% of the item’s value per year, with broader protection and often no deductible depending on the insurer (III).

 Can you get tax relief on personal property losses?

 There are limitations to every homeowners and renters insurance policy.
-The good news: What your policy doesn’t cover (or fully cover) can be claimed as a theft or casualty loss tax deduction.
-But before you start itemizing your deductions, know that your eligibility for tax relief hinges on a few qualifications.
+The good news: For federal taxes, personal casualty and theft losses are generally deductible only if the loss is attributable to a federally declared disaster (or to the extent of any personal casualty gains); otherwise, no deduction is allowed through 2025 under current law.
+But before you start itemizing your deductions, know that your eligibility for tax relief hinges on a few qualifications and proper documentation (IRS Topic 515, Publication 547).